Westchester County Executive

-The Westchester County Executive is the head of the executive branch of the Westchester County, New York, government.
-The current County Executive is Ken Jenkins.
+The Westchester County executive is the head of the executive branch of the Westchester County, New York, government.
+The current county executive is Ken Jenkins.
 The county executive has power to veto acts of Westchester County Board of Legislators.
-The Westchester Deputy County Executive serves as the direct subordinate to the County Executive.

 History

-The office of Westchester County Executive was created in 1937 when voters approved a new county charter giving the county an executive branch to complement the legislative County Board of Supervisors (later the County Board of Legislators).
+The office of Westchester County executive was created in 1937 when voters approved a new county charter giving the county an executive branch to complement the legislative County Board of Supervisors (later the County Board of Legislators).

 History of county executives

 William F. Bleakley, first county executive of Westchester County.

 Westchester County executives since the creation of the position include: